Broken by God

 In our previous Note (“Why Was Jesus Baptized?”) we considered how baptism signifies that we should not do anything apart from Christ and His divine life working within us.
 We still live, but now Christ lives within us in His resurrection life so that He is the one being expressed through us (Rom.
 6:3-4, John 15:5, Gal.
 2:20).

 But, all this is on the side of the truth.
-So now we must ask, how can we actually enter into the experience such a living?
-And the answer is, by our being dealt with by God and being broken by Him.
+So now we need to ask, how can we actually enter into the experience of such a living?
+And the answer is, by being dealt with by God and broken by Him.
 That is, the Lord must deal with us so that our natural strength, our ability to live apart from Him, is broken by the cross.

 This is not a once-for-all experience.
 Even though at times we may pass through great crises in our life that turn us to the Lord in a deeper way, more often it is an ongoing, daily experience, sometimes even in very small things: